-Tips for making great Peach Shortcake:
+Pastry Chef Tips for making Peach Shortcakes:

 - Macerate the peaches.
 “Macerate” just means to toss the fruit with sugar and allow it to sit for a while.
 The sugar will draw out the juice to create a delicious syrup, and the peaches will draw in some of the sugar.
 This not only makes the fruit taste better, it keeps it from completely breaking down and turning into peach mush.
 You can read more about how this works in my Peach Pie post.

 - The shortcakes are best the day they’re baked.
 To work ahead you can freeze the shortcakes as soon as they’re cooled.
 Defrost and rewarm in the oven before serving.

 Peach Shortcakes are the perfect make ahead dessert